 If you have questions about your right to own a gun or have been charged with a gun crime, consider contacting an Oklahoma criminal defense attorney.

-An attorney can give specific advice about your unique circumstances.
+An attorney can give specific advice about your unique circumstances and help you get the best outcome possible.